quenio/ATN/Types/README.md

 ## Function Type

-A type may be define for functions:
+A type may be defined for functions.
+For example:

 ```haskell
 String :: Natural -> Character